Main Guard (Gibraltar): More recent history

 The French painter Henri Regnault (30 October 1843 – 19 January 1871), a native of Paris, was a frequent visitor to the Main Guard in the late 1860s, as he was a friend of the officers.
 The artist (pictured at left) produced three paintings for the officers which, after being displayed at the guardhouse for many years, were removed for restoration and their current location is unknown.
 Other museums which hold his works include the Musée d'Orsay, the Cleveland Museum of Art, and the Metropolitan Museum of Art.
 Regnault died at the Battle of Buzenval in 1871 at the age of 27, defending his country in the Franco-Prussian War.
 Later that century, in 1885, the Gibraltar Directory indicated that the guardhouse at Commercial Square had its guardroom and cells on the ground floor and the officers' room on the second floor.
-At the time of the 1896 directory, the building was still being utilised as a guardhouse.
+At the time of the 1896 directory, the building was still being used as a guardhouse.

 By 1911, however, the building was no longer a guardhouse.
-In the interval between World War I and World War II, the building served as the City Fire Station.
+Until late 1920, it was home to the Military Foot Police, and, from February 1921 to March 1938, the building served as the City Fire Station.
+After the construction of a new main fire station on Alameda Square in 1938, plans were developed to demolish the Main Guard and replace it with a new Art Deco-style building to house the Public Health Department.
+The plans were set aside at start of World War II.

 Later in the 20th century, the Main Guard was used as government offices for licensing and payment of bills.
 Since 2001, the Main Guard has been headquarters for the Gibraltar Heritage Trust.
 In early 2011, the Friends of Gibraltar, also known as the Friends of Gibraltar Heritage Society, pledged to contribute £10,000 to assist in the restoration of the Main Guard.
-The restoration is yet to begin..